This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-While a blender is the best way to get a perfectly smooth sorbet texture, you can definitely make it without one.
-Try using a food processor and pulsing the fruit until mostly pureed, or use an immersion blender in a deep bowl for a similar result.
-If you don’t mind a slightly less smooth texture, you can even thoroughly mash the fruit with a fork or potato masher and then freeze it.
+A blender works best for a smooth sorbet, but you can still make it without one.
+Try using a food processor and pulse the fruit until mostly pureed, or use an immersion blender in a deep bowl.
+If you don’t mind a less smooth texture, mash the fruit well with a fork or potato masher before freezing.
+Add a few tablespoons of water if needed to help the mixture blend.

 Ways To Use Leftover Ingredients